badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

 I supposed you already install Pharo.
 If not, please [install it](http://pharo.org/download).

-To install CORA.
+To install SmartTest.
 The easiest way is to execute the following code in a Playground.

 ```st
 Metacello new